believethehype/nostrdvm/README.md

 Create a new venv by running `"python -m venv venv"`
   - Place .env file (based on .env_example) in main folder.
+  - Create a `LNbits` account on an accessible instance of your choice, enter one account's id and admin key (this account will create other accounts for the dvms)
-  - the framework will automatically create keys for your dvms in this file.
+  - the framework will then automatically create keys, nip89 tags and zapable NIP57 `lightning addresses` for your dvms in this file.
-  - Install requirements.txt
+  - pip install nostr-dvm
-  - Run python main.py.
+  - Run python3 main.py.

 In each task component DVM examples are already prepared.
 Feel free to play along with the existing ones.
 You can also add new tasks by using the interface, just like the existing tasks in the `tasks` folder.